cugos/cugos.github.com/_posts/meetings/2013-12-18-cugos_monthly.markdown

 - A few folks will talk about the [bboxfinder.com](http://bboxfinder.com/) improvements that have been made since the last meeting.
 We now have 5 committers!
 - [@jharpster](https://github.com/jharpster) - World Bank Open Aid Map: open sourcing apps along with data transparency
 - [@svmatthews](https://github.com/svmatthews) - New Atlas of Design website and various tidbits of geo-goodness
+- [@foundatron](https://github.com/foundatron) - Jenkins, continuous integration, and you!
 - Everyone ([@cugos](https://github.com/cugos)) - Let's talk about FOSS4G 2014 in PDX and how we can help and what presentations people might do

 Special guest [@lyzidiamond](https://github.com/lyzidiamond), new [Code for America Fellow!](http://www.codeforamerica.org/fellows/2014-fellows/)